 Finally, it is time to check the amount of light your Pothos is getting.

-If you have placed them in a dark corner or window-less rooms, chances are your Pothos is not getting the right amount of light.
+If you have placed them in a dark corner or window-less room, chances are your Pothos is not getting the right amount of light.

 Lux Meter

-For best results, opt for a location that receives around 8,000- 16,000 lux of indirect light for the most part of the day.
+So, for best results, opt for a location that receives around 8,000- 16,000 lux of indirect light for most of the day.

 The Hand Shadow Test

-If you do not want to invest in a lux meter, here’s a better and more cost-friendly alternative!
-This test requires nothing but your hands or any other object like a stick.
+If you do not want to invest in a lux meter, here’s a better, more cost-friendly alternative!
+This test requires nothing but your hands or any other object, like a stick.

 Step 2: Hold your hand (or a stick) about one foot above the paper.
 It is best to carry out this test at noon for accurate results.